- 2045 General Chem. I

 Useful Conversions and Periodic Table

-The exam format typically consists of conceptual questions and problems to be worked and answered (multiple choice format), multiple part problems (not multiple choice), matching, fill in the blank, drawing/sketching/graphing, and short answer problems.
+The exam format typically consists of conceptual questions and problems to be worked and answered (multiple choice format).
 Red SCANMARK ES 2010 scantron sheets will be provided and used on the exam, in combination with written answers if required.
-See syllabus for dates of exams.
+See the syllabus for dates of exams.
 Solutions to exams will be posted on the bulletin board outside 50/2712.
 The final exam time and day is available at the UNF Final Exam Schedule.

-Exam 2 - Primarily covers chapters 4,5,6 Equation Sheet/Periodic Table included with exam 2.
+Exam 2 - Covers chapters 1-4 Equation Sheet/Periodic Table included with exam 2.

-Exam 3 - Primarily covers chapters 6.8-9.6 Equation Sheet/Periodic Table included with exam 3.
+Exam 3 - Covers chapters 1-6 Equation Sheet/Periodic Table included with exam 3.

 The most common question is "How do I prepare for the exam?".
 There isn't a magic answer and it varies from student to student.
 General suggestions are given below.